Paris Mountain Press

 The Captain turned back to his screens, shaking his head, and slid a keyboard out from its drawer.
 He began typing messages to the Woogie Captain.

-Four hours later, Glendower's shuttle ferried the spare fusion reactor over to the Woogie ship.
+Glendower's shuttle ferried the spare fusion reactor to the Woogie ship four hours later.
 Dawn was on hand to greet the humans who delivered the equipment.
 She was able to help with the installation.

 “You know, Skipper,” Marshall said over the comm link, “these guys are pretty sharp engineers.
 They are maybe one-hundred years behind us in reactor technology, but their drive systems are elegant.
 We can learn from them.”